mattermost/mattermost-operator/README.md

 See the install instructions at https://docs.mattermost.com/install/install-kubernetes.html.

+## 2 Migrate from version 1.x

+In version `v2.0.0` of the Mattermost Operator, several breaking changes were introduced.
+Some of the more signifficant ones are:
+- The name of the Custom Resource changed form `ClusterInstallation` to `Mattermost`.
+- Support for `BlueGreen` and `Canary` deployments was dropped.
+- Layout of some fields changed.

+To migrate from version `v1.12.x` to `v2.0.x` see [the automatic migration guide](./docs/migration.md).

-## 2 Restore an existing Mattermost MySQL Database
+## 3 Restore an existing Mattermost MySQL Database
 To restore an existing Mattermost MySQL Database into a new Mattermost installation using the Mattermost Operator you will need to follow these steps:

 Use Case: An existing AWS RDS Database